WNderitu/week4_project_advanced-ML/README.md

 Validation split used to monitor model generalization.

 The model demonstrates strong learning performance and excellent validation accuracy, indicating effective feature extraction and generalization.

+**5. Key Insights from EDA**

+Wheat images show clear class separability after normalization.

+Visual inspection confirms high inter-class visual consistency.

+Preprocessing significantly improves clarity and reduces noise in the input data.

+**6. Scope of the Solution**

+This model can be expanded into:

+* Mobile-based applications for field use by farmers.
+* Integration with drones for automated crop monitoring.
+* Cloud-based dashboards for large-scale agricultural analytics.

+**7. Constraints**

+* Performance highly dependent on dataset quality and label accuracy.
+* Limited dataset size may restrict generalization across geographies and lighting conditions.
+* Computational resources: Training CNNs on large image datasets requires GPU acceleration.

+**8. Stakeholders**

+* Farmers: Use model insights for disease management and crop planning.
+* Agricultural researchers: Enhance disease detection datasets.
+* Government and NGOs: Support food security initiatives with predictive analytics tools.

+**9. Tools & Libraries**

+* TensorFlow / Keras
+* NumPy, Pandas, Matplotlib, Seaborn
+* OpenCV & scikit-image for image preprocessing
+* Google Colab for development and GPU acceleration